daniel-yj-yang/ml/README.md

 # Machine Learning
-<b>Computer algorithms that learn the (hidden) regularity of the world and improve automatically through experience</b>
+<b>Learning the (hidden) regularity of the world via computer algorithms that improve automatically through experience</b>

 <hr>